moomindani/aws-eni-resource-agent/README.md

 -------------------------- | -------------------------------------------------
-interface_id               | The network interface id of ENI. device_index               | The index of the device for the network interface attachment. wait                       | The wait time after starting and stopping interface in order to handle delay.
+interface_id               | The network interface id of ENI. device_index               | The index of the device for the network interface attachment. device_name                | The name of the device for the network interface attachment. gateway                    | The gateway of the device for the network interface attachment. wait                       | The wait time after starting and stopping interface in order to handle delay. table_id                   | The table id for multi homing. table_priority             | The table priority for multi homing.